-Talimogene laherparepvec (IMLYGIC®, T-VEC) is an immunotherapy made by modifying a herpes virus to increase its ability to home in on tumour cells.
+Talimogene laherparepvec (IMLYGIC[®], T-VEC) is an immunotherapy made by modifying a herpes virus to increase its ability to home in on tumour cells.
 When T-VEC is delivered to the tumour, viral reproduction in the tumour cells causes them to burst (lyse).
 T-VEC also causes the production of proteins that stimulate the immune system to come to the tumour location and kill additional cells.
 Unlike the other immunotherapies mentioned above, T-VEC is an intralesional therapy-it's injected directly into the melanoma tumour on the skin, below the skin, or in the lymph node that can't be easily removed with surgery.
+T-VEC stimulates the skin or in the lymph node that can't be easily removed with surgery.

-As mentioned, T-VEC stimulates the body's immune system to go to the site and attack the melanoma.
-It also treats tumours away from the site of injection because it causes a local and body-wide immune response.
-Along with its use for Stage III (in-transit disease), T-VEC can be used in patients with Stage IV melanoma that has spread to the skin subcutaneous tissues or nodes away from the original tumour (remote nodes).
+skin, or in the lymph node that can't be easily removed with surgery.
+T-VEC stimulates the body's immune system to go to the site of injection and attack the melanoma.
+It can also treat tumours away from the site of injection because it causes a local and body-wide immune response.
+Although not approved in Australia, T-VEC has been used for Stage III melanoma (in-transit disease) and in patients with Stage IV melanoma that has spread to the skin, subcutaneous tissues, or nodes away from the original tumour (remote nodes).